Dossiya-SE/dossiyadakou-mac-project/problems/problem-1d-omitted-variable-bias/README.md

     Z -. correlated with .-> X
 ```

 The omitted variable $Z$ affects the outcome $Y$ and is correlated with the included regressor $X$.
-Because $Z$ is not included in the estimated model, its effect enters the disturbance term.
-This creates endogeneity and contaminates the estimated coefficient on $X$.
+Because $Z$ is excluded from the estimated model, its effect enters the disturbance term.
+This contaminates the coefficient on $X$ and creates endogeneity.

 ---

 ## 7. Computational Experiment

-The simulation is designed to separate two concepts:
+The simulation is designed to separate sampling variability from structural misspecification.

-1. **Sampling variation** — random error due to finite sample size
-2. **Structural misspecification** — persistent bias caused by omitting a relevant correlated variable

-The true coefficient on $X$ is set to
+The true coefficient on $X$ is

 $$
 \beta_1 = 1.0.